 Is a three session intervention for parents and caregivers of children recently diagnosed with cancer.
 CFA is an integrated cognitive behavioral and family systems intervention that was developed by a multidisciplinary team in Oncology.
 The purpose of CFA is to promote healthy family adjustment to pediatric cancer and treatment and to prevent cancer – related post-traumatic stress symptoms in family members.

-Is a service provided by Compadres Therapy which is integrated into the overall rehabilitation of the child.
+Is a service provided by 4-Bit Therapeutic Horsemanship which is integrated into the overall rehabilitation of the child.
 It is the art of using horses to promote physical, occupational and emotional growth.

-Teens gather to share common problems and experiences associated with a particular problem, condition, illness, or personal circumstances.
-They get the opportunity to talk with other teens that are like themselves-teens who truly understand what they are going through and can share the type of practical insights that can only come from firsthand experience.
+Adolescents & young adults (AYA) gather to share common problems and experiences associated with a particular problem, condition, illness, or personal circumstance.
+They get the opportunity to talk with other AYA’s that are like themselves-teens who truly understand what they are going through and can share the type of practical insights that can only come from firsthand experience.
+Please call Taylor Adams at (915) 544-2222 if you have any questions or are interested in joining!

-Our Adolescent Young Adult conference is set for June 15, 2019.
-This conference is for AYA cancer survivors and we will discuss related issues such as depression, anxiety, stress management, and reclaiming your life back.
-We will also host a variety of activities like yoga, meditation, mindfulness techniques, free health assessments, and much, much more!
+This conference is for AYA cancer survivors, their siblings, parents, and caregivers.
+We will discuss cancer related issues such as depression, anxiety, stress management, and reclaiming your life back.
+We will also host a variety of activities like meditation, mindfulness techniques, free health assessments, and much more!
 This conference is at no cost to Candlelighters families.
 Survivors 16-25 years old are welcome, with a few exceptions of siblings 14 years old and up.
-If you are interested in registering or have any questions, contact Marcos Arrieta at (915) 544-2222.
+If you are interested in registering or have any questions, contact Taylor Adams at (915) 544-2222.

 A one day seminar providing information to individuals who have lost a child to a catastrophic illness such as cancer.
 For many parents, life after the child’s death is unbearable; thus we explore different programs and activities that help families live beyond the death of their child.